TrueBlocks/trueblocks-core/test/gold/tools/getQuotes/getQuotes_README.txt

 ### Usage

 `Usage:`    chifra quotes [-f|-p|-a|-e|-v|-h]
 `Purpose:`  Freshen and/or display Ethereum price data.
-This has been deprecated.
+This tool has been deprecated.

 `Where:`